fisherro/streams/README.md

 It is awfully convenient to have seek/tell member functions on the streams even if they are features of the underlying source/sink.

-When you have a combined source + sink (e.g. FILE\*) that can be open for both reading and writing at the same time, the current position is sometimes (always) shared between reading and writing.
+When you have a combined source + sink (e.g. FILE\*) that can be open for both reading and writing at the same time, the current position is sometimes (always?) shared between reading and writing.
 Which messes with trying to keep input and output strictly separated.
 Is it OK if we don't allow files to be simultaneously open for reading and writing?
 (I can't think of a time I did that in pratice.)

 ## Exceptions